 Quoting Patrick Lencioni, "not finance, not strategy, not technology, it is teamwork that remains the ultimate competitive advantage, both because it is so powerful and so rare".
 Creating and maintaining a good, high-performing team takes more than just people working together.

 The ultimate goal of a great team is to focus on outcomes.
 However, before a team achieves successful results it is expected that it faces 5 dysfunctionalities that are related to one another:

 Nevertheless, there is good news.
-These dysfunctions can be overcome creating highly cohesive teams focused on collective results instead of personal ones:
+These dysfunctions can be overcome by creating highly cohesive teams focused on collective results instead of personal ones:

-Finally, a team where members trust each other, are willing to engage in a healthy conflict, achieve commitment and embrace accountability, is the one that understands that team goals are more important than personal ones making them focus on results.
+Finally, a team where members trust each other, are willing to engage in a healthy conflict, achieve commitment, and embrace accountability, is the one that understands that team goals are more important than personal ones making them focus on results.

 Before wrapping up, let's not forget the importance of the Scrum Core values that will for sure help to overcome the Five Dysfunctions of a Team mentioned before: